stonehippo/puck/README.md

 ## License

 Puck is copyright (c) 2016 George White <stonehippo@gmail.com>.

 This code is licensed under GPL v3.
 License is available [here](/LICENSE).

+Portions of this code written by Tony DiCola for Adafruit Industries, covered by MIT license.

+Adafruit invests time and resources providing this open source code, please support [Adafruit](https://adafruit.com) and open-source hardware by purchasing products from Adafruit!